UNComp: Can Matrix Entropy Uncover Sparsity? -- A Compressor Design from an Uncertainty-Aware Perspective: Experiment

-In Table~\ref{tab:time_analysis}, we compare our experimental results and present the following observations: \textit{i)} For long-context generation tasks, the prefilling stage takes up more time throughout the inference process. \textit{ii)} Our method is optimized in the prefilling stage, greatly speeding up inference and outperforming other methods, with up to 1.58$\times$ acceleration over the full-size KV cache in a single batch.
-For throughput analysis, experiments with prompt and generation lengths set to $2048+8096$ show that FullKV supports a maximum batch size of 6 with a token generation time of 15.67 ms. In contrast, our method supports a batch size of 32 with a token generation time of 2.45 ms, achieving 6.4 times the throughput of FullKV.
-More details are provided in Appendix~\ref{throughput_analysis_appendix}.
+In Table~\ref{tab:time_analysis}, we compare our experimental results, where the prompt and generated token lengths are 3712 and 384, and present the following observations: \textit{i)} The prefill stage takes up more time throughout the inference process. \textit{ii)} UNComp primarily accelerates the prefill stage, achieving up to 60.52\% acceleration over the full-size KV cache in a single batch, mainly benefiting from the compression of \( H_m \) in the first stage. \textit{iii)} For throughput analysis, experiments with a prompt length of 2048 and generation lengths of 8096 for \textit{ultra-long generation} show that FullKV supports a maximum batch size of 6 with a token generation time of 15.67ms.
+In comparison, UNComp supports a batch size of 32 with a token generation time of 2.45ms, delivering 6.4$\times$ the throughput of FullKV.
+Details of other prompt lengths and generation text lengths can be found in Appendix~\ref{throughput_analysis_appendix}.